 Briony Dow is co-chair of the University’s Hallmark Ageing Research Initiative and Associate Professor of Ageing at the Melbourne School of Population and Global Health.
 She is also Director of the National Ageing Research Institute (NARI) where she manages a program of research encompassing improving care for older people in Victorian health services, falls and balance, healthy ageing, diversity in ageing, ageing and mental health (including carers’ mental health, elder abuse and intergenerational relationships).
 Associate Professor Dow is involved in a range of research projects focusing on older people’s mental health, including the Improving Mood through Physical Activity for Carers and Care Recipients Trial (IMPACCT), an NHMRC-funded study investigating the impact on depression of an individually tailored home-based exercise program that carers can do with the person they care for, and a beyondblue-funded study aiming to improve mental health outcomes for older lesbian, gay, bisexual, transgender and intersex people.
 She recently completed a paper on mature age workforce participation for the Ministerial Advisory Council for Senior Victorians.
 Briony has been at NARI for 12 years during which time she has published over 40 peer reviewed publications and over 30 major reports to government.
 Briony is also President of the Australian Association of Gerontology.

-Professor Rob Moodie - Hallmark Ageing Research Initiative Co-Chair
+Associate Professor Clare Newton - Hallmark Ageing Research Initiative Co-Chair

 Dr Ruth Williams - Hallmark Ageing Research Initiative Academic Convenor